 December – “Russian Technique and Tone” The Forums’s own Natalya Vorobyeva will discuss the secrets of the Russian Tone and Technique that piano competition judges seem to love.
 Irina Kornilova will join the discussion giving us an opportunity to hear what her musical education was like in Russia.

 January - Baroque Style Lecture and Master Class Deborah Aitken will present a varied program pertaining to keyboard music of the Baroque period.
 She will make suggestions of repertoire which would go beyond the typical choices, and will discuss Baroque performance practices and how they relate to playing music of this period on our modern piano, illustrated by short performances of music of different composers, moods, tempi, etc. There also will be a Master Class featuring CPTF students of levels ranging from Elementary to Advanced.

 February – “American Idol” – Piano Version Forum members Dr. Dylan Savage will offer musical insights to students of Forum members.
 These students will perform pieces from a variety of levels chosen from the NCMTA/Forum Auditions Repertoire list.

 March – “Finish Strong” With competition and piano event season winding down, now what???
-This program will provide you with motivational ideas to keep students playing enthusiastically through May.
+Dr. Michael Lehtinen and Bridget Goodwin are the presenters for this program and will be providing you with motivational ideas to keep students playing enthusiastically through May.